justinjm/gcp-bigquery-migration/README.md

 # Google BigQuery Migration

-An example workflow for migrating data to BigQuery and validating with the Data Validation Tool ([DVT](https://github.com/GoogleCloudPlatform/professional-services-data-validator))
+An example workflow for migrating data to BigQuery and validating with the Data Validation Tool ([DVT](https://github.com/GoogleCloudPlatform/professional-services-data-validator)).
+Microsoft SQL Server on Google Cloud SQL is used as the source database that is being migrated from.

 ## How to use